 The Greek Salad still reigns in the world of globally-acclaimed salads , proudly next to the other champions of that creative vegetable-mixing art , such as the Ceasar’s , the Nicoise , the Caprese , the Waldorf, the Tabbouleh, the Cobb and that seasonal or mixed salad (whatever this last term means and which is still to be determined).

-Legend has it that the greek salad is another smart invention, a trick, an ingenious way of charging the customer more than what a meagre seasonal tomato salad with few slices of cucumber and green bell pepper, olives and sliced onion would fetch.
-Was it in a Plaka taverna (the touristic Athens neighborhood around the Acropolis) or was it a creative hotel chef that decided to make more money on the poorer version of this summer salad (that until then the government decided on its price!) ?
-Who added the big piece of feta cheese right on top of the chopped vegetables giving it a place in the pantheon of Legendary Salads?
+Legend has it that this salad is yet another greek smart invention, a trick, or perhaps an ingenious way of charging the customer more than what a meagre seasonal tomato salad with few slices of cucumber and green bell pepper, olives and sliced onion would fetch.
+Was it in a Plaka taverna (the touristic Athens neighborhood around the Acropolis) or was it a creative hotel chef that decided to make more money on the poorer version of this summer salad (that until then its price was government-regulated!) ?
+Who was it really that added the big piece of feta cheese right on top of the chopped vegetables giving it a place in the pantheon of Legendary Salads?

-Whoever it was the “horiatiki” or village salad, as the Greeks still call it, has a catchy name that reminds urban dwellers what their farmers ancestors took with them for lunch in their cloth “disaki” (today’s backpack) when they went to work including a little tomato, some cheese, some olives and bread.
+Whoever that was, the “horiatiki” or village salad, as the Greeks still call it, has a catchy name that reminds greek urban dwellers what their farmers ancestors took with them for lunch in their cloth “disaki” (today’s backpack) when they went to work including a little tomato, some cheese, some olives and bread.
 And as all things of the past and the countryside , the greek salad still holds an equally dear place in the greek psyche as on the international restaurant menus.

 Still alive and kicking in Greece too , of course, the greek salad remains a darling of any tavern or restaurant that aims at tourists simply for the reason that visitors to Greece consider this a must and would be rather confused and surprised should a place chose to ban this from their menu.
 Not that there aren’t many other wonderful salads served during the greek summer months; there is the boiled green vlita with zucchini and potatoes, the boiled redbeets with walnuts and greek yoghurt, string beans with lots of vinegar and sometimes garlic , black-eyed peas with finely chopped onions and parsley, just to name a few popular ones.
 Tzatziki is by many considered to be a salad too and the eggplant salad can bear that title too.
-On the Cycladic islands you will also find an interesting caper salad (made with boiled potatoes) and a delicious parsley salad.
+On the Cycladic islands you will also find an interesting caper salad (made either with boiled potatoes or cooked in a stifado, with lots of pearl or red onions) and a delicious parsley salad.

 The Greeks traditionally serve the greek salad in a soup plate rather than in a flat one , the choice indicating that this hefty salad is to be shared around the table and that the juices collecting at the bottom of it are to enjoyed too with some freshly cut bread – this act and the actual piece of dunked bread are called a “papara” – a word that also metaphorically describes a person’s silly talk.